developmentvk/laravel9/README.md

 composer create-project --prefer-dist laravel/laravel blog
 ```

-After the project has been created, start Laravel's local development server using the Laravel's Artisan CLI serve command:<br>
+After the project has been created, let's switch the directory of a newly created blog project<br>
 ```
 cd blog
 ```